2023 Best Value Allied Health Services Basic Certificate Schools in Indiana

 Best Indiana Schools for Affordable Quality for an Award Taking Less Than 1 Year in Allied Health Services

-Our 2023 rankings named Ivy Tech Community College the best value school in Indiana for allied health & medical assisting services students working on their basic certificate.
-Located in the city of Indianapolis, Ivy Tech Community College is a public school with a very large student population.
+Our analysis found Ivy Tech Community College to be the best value school for allied health & medical assisting services students who want to pursue a basic certificate in Indiana.
+Located in the city of Indianapolis, Ivy Tech Community College is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at Ivy Tech Community College are $4,637 per year.
+The average tuition and fees for an in-state undergraduate at Ivy Tech Community College are $4,637 a year.

-Ivy Tech Community College not only placed well in our value ranking, but it is also #3 on our Best Allied Health Services Basic Certificate Trade Schools in Indiana list.
+Ivy Tech Community College did well in our overall quality rankings, too.
+It placed #3 on our Best Allied Health Services Basic Certificate Trade Schools in Indiana list.

 In-state tuition fees for undergraduate students at Vincennes University are $6,654 per year.